After years of thinking about it, I’ve decided to have solar panels installed on my house.

 - I consider utility bill increases and solar panel degradation over time.
 I don’t consider the time value of money.

 - I know my strengths so I’m considering only professionally-installed systems.
-The economics may be better if you do it yourself and know what you’re doing.
+The economics will be better if you do it yourself and know what you’re doing.

 - This is an, “evaluate the economics from different perspectives,” model.
 It’s not a, “plug numbers into these equations and read the result,” model.